psb1558/Eadui-Font/README.md

 Eadui is a script font based on the hand of the eleventh-century scribe Eadui Basan

 Version 1 of this Open Source font (SIL Open Font License) was released via the Open Font Library (www.openfontlibrary.org).
-Version 2, now under development, features improved outlines and completely reworked OpenType tables.
-It is being developed with FontForge and the Adobe FDK.

-To build the OTF version of the font under Linux or OS X, make sure FontForge and the Adobe FDK tools are in your path, and then type

-./mkfont Eadui

-The simple mkfont script will call FontForge to generate the font and the Adobe tools to add hints and OpenType features.
-There is not yet a script to generate the TTF version.
+Version 2 featured improved outlines and completely reworked OpenType tables.
+Version 3, the current version, is a color font which retains the features of version 2 and adds many OpenType features for color management.
+The colors of version 3 are based on manuscripts written by Eadui.